kevinjalbert/kevinjalbert.com/src/content/blog/Reflecting on Five Years of Monthly Blogging/Reflecting on Five Years of Monthly Blogging.md

 ## Reaching Many

-The following image is a snapshot of the five years in Google Analytics.
+The following image is a snapshot of the five years in google Analytics.
 I take pride that so many people have seen my content.
 The growth is a nice nod as well in keeping the monthly cadence up.

 ![Blog Stats](assets/blog-stats.png)